tarosky/i18n-extra/README.md

 # i18n-extra

-Extra utilities for WordPress internationalization
+Extra utilities for WordPress internationalization.

+## How to use

+Install via composer.